 Model 1000: Resistance and Persistent Current in a Ring.

 The Model 1000 Instruction Manual is still on line.

 Model 500 Resistivity vs. Temperature Kit.
 This was one of our later kits designed for those who wish to do only the Resistivity vs. Temperature Measurements.
 The electronics board is identical to the model 1000 kit above, but the superconductor probe used a superconducting bar rather than a ring.
 (The magnet, magnet holder probe, and compass are not necessary for resistivity measurements, and were not included.)
 The superconducting bar is more rugged than the ring; and, therefore, is better for school laboratory use where students are subjecting the superconductor to repeated thermal cycling between room temperature and liquid nitrogen temperature.
 This kit required a digital voltmeter and a small DC power supply to be supplied by the user.
 Note: A printed manual was not included with the special edition Model 500 kit, and was never available.
 Please download the manual from this web site.
 An Adobe Acrobat version of this manual, and others, is also available.

 The Model 500 Instruction Manual is on line.
 This manual includes illustrations and will take a minute or two to load unless you have a high-speed connection.

 If you are a student or parent interested in using our kits for a school or science fair project, please see our notes about superconductors for school projects.

 Note: Be sure to keep the superconducting disks and rings out of the reach of children.
 The superconducting material can be hazardous if swallowed since stomach acid reacts with the material to form toxic barium chloride.

 A satisfactory demonstration of the superconductor magnetic levitation effect requires a rare-earth magnet.
 Magnets were included in the levitation demonstration kits.
-Some of these are still available for our former customers.
-Please inquire by email about these.
+Small rare earth magnets are no longer difficult to find.